qubit93/GACDCourseProject/README.md

 Then, the "Activity" column of the "data" data frame is traversed and each Activity code is replaced by its corresponding label(not directly but by making a character vector "activityLabel" and replacing the entire column afterwards)

 ###creating an independent tidy data set with the average of each variable for each activity and each subject.
-This step uses the melt function of the reshape2 package and later on dcast to find the averages using the code shown in the script.
+This step uses the 'melt' function of the reshape2 package and later on 'dcast' to find the averages using the code shown in the script.

 The resulting tidy data set is returned from the analyze function.